bharathsudharsan/COVID-away/README.md

 2. We provide a generic feature extractor for enabling users to extract 10 essential features from a single data field in any sensor-based motion dataset.
 Using this, we compute 102 features for each recorded hand-to-face motion data pattern.
 3. COVID-away Models: We provide one-class classification models and a CNN trained using the features extracted from our COVID-away Dataset.
 Our models instantly warn the users when their hands are moved (un-intentionally) to the face.

 For any clarification/further information please don't hesitate to contact me.
-Email: b.sudharsan@nuigalway.ie
+Email: b.sudharsan1@nuigalway.ie